By submitting this form, I give OurChurch.Com permission to send me communication by email.

 - You want a unique website, customized to your specifications

-- You kind of know what you want your website to look like and do, but you’d like a professional to guide you and make recommendations based on your church’s unique mission and culture.
+- You know someone what you want your website to look like and do, but you’d like a professional to guide you and make recommendations based on your church’s unique mission and culture.

 - You don’t have time to build a website yourself

-Of course, since this option includes hiring a professional, it’s also the most expensive option, but as long as you select a good website developer, you are almost guaranteed to end up with a website that looks good, functions well, and doesn’t sidetrack you from all the other important work you have to do.
+Since this option includes hiring a professional, it’s also the most expensive option, but if you select a good website developer, you are almost guaranteed to end up with a website that looks good, functions well, and doesn’t sidetrack you from all the other important work you have to do.

 When it comes to web hosting, some website developers also provide web hosting, some have a partnership with another web hosting company, and others ask their clients to get a web hosting account on their own before development starts.